jkarenko/youtube-summary/README.md

 1. Run the Docker container:

     ```bash
-    docker run -it --rm -v ./transcribe-audio:/app/transcribe-audio youtube-summary
+    docker run -it --rm -v ./transcribe-audio:/app/transcribe-audio youtube-summary <YouTube video URL>
     ```

-2. The application will automatically start within the Docker container.
-Follow the prompts in the application to download and transcribe YouTube videos.
-Videos will appear in the `transcribe-audio` directory in the project root.
+1. The application will automatically start within the Docker container.
+Wait for the process to complete.
+Audio, transcript and minutes will appear in the `transcribe-audio` directory in the project root.